 - IUPA Awards finalist

 Seven large-span bridges span over existing infrastructure or natural topology.
-Their design is intended to stand out from the simplicity and repetitiveness of the regular footpath.
+The designs are intended to stand out from the simplicity and repetitiveness of the regular footpath.

-The layout of the streets and the steep slopes at both ends of the bridge limit the available space for bridge piers to a large traffic island.
-The bridge design reflects these unique boundary conditions and requires only one guyed mast.
-Combining the curved bridge deck with a mono-cable suspension bridge results in a structural system that is capable of overcoming a free span of nearly 220 metres.
+The layout of the streets and the steep slopes at both ends of the bridge limit the space available for bridge piers to a large traffic island.
+The bridge design reflects these unique boundary limitations and requires only a single guyed mast.
+Combining the curved bridge deck with a mono-cable suspension bridge results in a structural system that can support a free span of nearly 220 metres.

 The curved bridge deck allows for a very slender deck cross-section, as both torsion and bending moments are comparatively small.
 The rotating moment created by the eccentrically arranged hanger cables is transferred through a compression ring in the upper flange and a tension ring in the lower flange of the hollow-box section of the bridge.